 The original Horvath epigenetic clock, created by Dr. Steven Horvath, predicts age based on methylation patterns and rates on 353 CpG islands in the DNA of 51 different tissue and cell types.
 This multi-tissue clock calculates epigenetic age by coupling a tissue's DNA methylation status on specific CpGs with a mathematical algorithm to provide an age estimate, referred to as DNAm age.
 The Horvath clock can identify the epigenetic age of a donor with 96 percent accuracy within approximately four years of actual age.
 Its accuracy extends across multiple tissue types and ages, including children.

-The Horvath clock was used in a study that investigated links between lifestyle and aging by assessing measures of intrinsic versus extrinsic measures of epigenetic age acceleration.
-The study measured epigenetic aging in blood cell components, including plasmablasts, CD8+ T cells, CD4+ T cells, natural killer cells, monocytes, and granulocytes from more than 4,500 adults living in the United States and Italy.
-In blood cells, intrinsic epigenetic age acceleration is independent of age-related changes in blood cell composition such as those related to immunosenescence.
+Researchers used the Horvath clock to investigate links between lifestyle and aging by assessing intrinsic versus extrinsic measures of epigenetic age acceleration.
+The study measured epigenetic aging in blood cell components, including plasmablasts, CD8+ T cells, CD4+ T cells, natural killer cells, monocytes, and granulocytes from more than 4,500 adults in the United States and Italy.
+In blood cells, intrinsic epigenetic age acceleration is independent of age-related changes in blood cell composition, such as those related to immunosenescence.
 Extrinsic epigenetic aging incorporates factors such as immune cell aging.

-Whereas factors associated with slowed intrinsic aging included higher poultry intake, factors associated with slowed extrinsic aging included higher fish intake, higher carotenoid levels (a marker of fruit and vegetable intake), higher education, moderate alcohol consumption, and higher physical activity.
-Factors associated with accelerated intrinsic aging included higher BMI, but metabolic syndrome (which is associated with higher BMI) was linked with both intrinsic and extrinsic accelerated epigenetic aging.
+Whereas factors associated with slowed intrinsic aging included higher poultry intake, factors related to slowed extrinsic aging included higher fish intake, higher carotenoid levels (a marker of fruit and vegetable intake), higher education, moderate alcohol consumption, and higher physical activity.
+Factors associated with accelerated intrinsic aging included higher BMI, but metabolic syndrome (associated with higher BMI) was linked with intrinsic and extrinsic accelerated epigenetic aging.

 Preliminary findings from an interventional trial indicate that vitamin D status influences epigenetic age.
 The study involved 51 overweight or obese African Americans between the ages of 13 and 45 years who had suboptimal vitamin D levels.
 Participants took a supplement providing approximately 600 IU, 2000 IU, or 4000 IU of vitamin D or a placebo daily for 16 weeks.
 Whereas taking 4000 IU of vitamin D per day was associated with a decrease in Horvath epigenetic aging of 1.85 years, taking 2000 IU per day was associated with a decrease in Hannum epigenetic aging of 1.90 years.
-These findings suggest that other diet and lifestyle factors may be able to slow epigenetic aging, as well.
+These findings suggest that other diet and lifestyle factors may also slow epigenetic aging.

 "Whereas taking 4000 IU of vitamin D per day was associated with a decrease in Horvath epigenetic aging of 1.85 years, taking 2000 IU per day was associated with a decrease in Hannum epigenetic aging of 1.90 years" Click To Tweet